deg-skeletor/skeletor-plugin-express/README.md

 Default: `0` (system will select port)

-The port that the server should use. *This is an optional config*
+The port that the server should use.
+If the desired port is busy, the next-available port number will be used instead. *This is an optional config*

 **currentDirectory**